 Description

-Originally called Oak Mountain, the peak was renamed to honor Professor Thaddeus S.C.
+The peak was originally called Oak Mountain before being renamed to honor Professor Thaddeus S.C.
 Lowe, credited as the first person to reach its summit and plant an American flag there.
-The naming became official thanks to Andrew McNally, the renowned Chicago map printer and Altadena summer resident, who promised to feature "Mount Lowe" on all his published maps.
-The mountain gained prominence when Professor Lowe built the Mount Lowe Railway to its base in 1896, establishing it as an alternate destination after failed attempts to secure rights of way to the more prominent Mount Wilson.
+The name was cemented by Andrew McNally, the prominent Chicago map publisher and Altadena summer resident, who committed to featuring "Mount Lowe" on all his published maps.
+The mountain's profile rose further when Professor Lowe built the Mount Lowe Railway to its base in 1896 — an ambitious project originally incorporated as the Pasadena and Mt.
+Wilson Railroad Company, pivoting to Mount Lowe after failed attempts to secure rights of way to the more prominent Mount Wilson.

 Historical Significance